Resources

 The Security Sector Reform Monitor

-The Security Sector Reform Monitor was a quarterly publication that tracked developments and trends in the ongoing security sector reform processes of five countries: Afghanistan, Burundi, Timor-Leste, Haiti and Southern Sudan.
+The Security Sector Reform Monitor was a quarterly publication that tracked developments and trends in the ongoing security sector reform processes of five countries: Afghanistan, Burundi, Timor-Leste, Haiti and South Sudan.
 Adopting a holistic definition of the security sector, the Monitor covered a wide range of actors, topics and themes, from reforms in the rule of law institutions and armed forces to demilitarization activities and the role of non-statutory security and justice actors.

 eBook: The Future of Security Sector Reform